AlenKrga/milestone02/README.md

-# My Top three places to visit in Istria Croatia
+# My Top 3 places to visit in Istria Croatia

 This is my second milestone project for CodeInstitute.
 Project is about my top 3 places to visit in Istria Croatia.